arriIsHere/arri.gay/src/articles/timetravel-and-cocoons/index.md

 *by <a rel="noopener noreferrer" target="_blank" href="https://twitter.com/Amycantnow">@AmyCantNow</a> &copy;*
 *2021 Amy, all rights reserved*

+I am going to talk a bit about one of my favorite games.
+Life is Strange is something I pick up a lot.
+I already know the story, I know how it all ends but it's a game that means a lot to me.
+While this will discuss the game, things I liked about it, things I dislike about it, it's not a game review. rather the game is used to tell a story of how stories can tell us things about ourselves.
-## Life Is Strange
+## Chrysalis

-Back in 2014 I went to Pax East, it was my first year going, and I was honestly not much of a gamer, my friend who I went with was though.
-There were lots of good memories from those two days, but one event in particular stook out.
+The story starts in 2014 when I went to Pax East, it was my first year going, and I was honestly not much of a gamer (still am not TBH).
-We attended a panel for a game made by a studio in France, published by Square Enix.
-It involved a heavy amount of choice and having repercussions for said choices.
+There were lots of good memories from those two days, but one event in particular stuck out.
+My friend and I attended a panel for a game made by a studio in France that I had never heard of.
+The game was published by Square Enix. and involved a heavy amount of choice and having repercussions for said choices.
 "This action," as it said, "will have consequences".

-It seemed to call to me, and knowing it was primarily a interactive story rather than a game, I decided to buy it a few days later, I quickly got through the first two episodes and anxiously waited for the third one to come out.
+Knowing it was primarily a interactive story rather than a game, I decided to buy it a few days later.
+I quickly got through the first two episodes and anxiously waited for the third one to come out.
+By the end I was hungry for more interactive media that told stories like Life is Strange.

 The game follows Maxine Caulfield, who discovers her "rewind" powers by saving the life of her childhood friend, Chloe Price.
 There are cataclysmic events that take